-A suction machine, also known as an aspirator, is used to remove gases or liquids such as mucus, vomit, serum, blood, saliva, or other secretions from a patient’s body cavity.
-These cavities could be the lungs, mouth, and even the skull.
+A suction apparatus, also referred to as an aspirator, is a medical device used to remove fluids or gasses such as mucus, vomit, blood, saliva, serum, or other secretions from a patient’s body cavities, including the lungs, mouth, or skull.

 Doctor Consultation